-- Right-click the Results folder. - Click the Define Factor Of Safety Plot - tool.
-The Factor of Safety PropertyManager is displayed. - Select the first CH End Cap component as illustrated from the drop-down menu. - Select Max von Mises Stress from the drop-down menu as Criterion.
+- Right-click the Results folder. - Click the Define Factor Of

+Safety Plot Stool.
+The Factor of Safety PropertyManager is displayed.

+- Select the Selected bodies button. - Click the first CH End Cap component in the graphics area. - Select Max von Mises Stress from the drop-down menu as Criterion.
 Note your options for Criterion.